Students connect with faculty, create professional contacts and build life long friendships with other artists.

 Oscar Howe's artwork is a treasure and the University of South Dakota is pleased to have the opportunity to share his work with the next generation of artists during the Oscar Howe Summer Art Institute (OHSAI).
 The OHSAI is open to high school students with a demonstrated interest in the visual arts and American Indian culture.
 All courses are taught by impressive professional artists and all accepted students attend free of charge, including meals, housing, instruction and art supplies.

-The OHSAI honors long time University of South Dakota Professor and American Indian Northern Plains Artist, Oscar Howe by helping educate the next generation of potential Native American artists.
-Howe established a summer art institute in the 1960's, which provided instruction to avid students desiring to learn more about Native American art.
+The OHSAI honors Oscar Howe, longtime USD professor and American Indian Northern Plains artist, by helping educate the next generation of potential Native American artists.
+Howe established a summer art institute in the 1960s, which provided instruction to avid students desiring to learn more about Native American art.
 Although this institute only lasted a few years, the spirit inspired the current form of the OHSAI.
 To date, the institute has supported many students who have gone on to become professional artists.